1992 Indian stock market scam: Ready forward deal scam

 The ready forward deal is a way where a single broker liaisons between two banks.
 When one bank wants to sell securities, it approaches the broker.
 This broker goes to another bank and tries to sell the securities and vice versa for buying.
-Since Mehta was a renowned broker, he got cheques issued in his name instead of the bank.
+Since Mehta was a renowned broker, he issued cheques in his name instead of the bank.
 When the bank wanted money for the securities, he approached another bank and repeated the same process, and invested the bank money in the stock market.
 Mehta used the ready forward deal and applied it to the Bank Receipts system of the Indian financial systems.
 This system was the most flawed system as the Janakiraman Committee restructured the entire Bank Receipts system after the 1992 scam.

 Mehta used forged BR's to gain unsecured loans, and used several small banks to issue BRs on demand.
 Since these banks were small, Mehta held on to the receipts as long as he wanted.
 The cheques in favour of both the banks were credited into the brokers' accounts which was the account of Mehta.
 As a result, banks made heavy investments in BOK and MCB as they showed positive signs of growth.
 Using the BR scam, Mehta took the price of ACC from ₹200 to ₹9000 in a short span of time.
 This 4400% percent increase was seen in several other stocks and as he sold the stocks, the market crashed.

 This went on as long as the stock prices kept going up, and no one had a clue about Mehta's operations.
 Once the scam was exposed, though, a lot of banks were left holding BRs which did not have any value – the banking system had been swindled of a whopping ₹4,000 crore.
 They knew that they would be accused if their involvement in issuing cheques to Mehta was discovered.
-Subsequently, it transpired that Citibank, brokers like Pallav Sheth and Ajay Kayan, industrialists like Aditya Birla, Hemendra Kothari, a number of politicians, and the RBI Governor S.Venkitaramanan all had played a role in allowing or facilitating Mehta's rigging of the share market.
+Subsequently, it transpired that Citibank brokers like Pallav Sheth and Ajay Kayan, industrialists like Aditya Birla, Hemendra Kothari, a number of politicians, and the RBI Governor S.Venkitaramanan all had played a role in allowing or facilitating Mehta's rigging of the share market.